solenwa/solenwa/README.md

 # Hi there 👋

-I'm a Full Stack Developer with a background in philanthropy for the Performing Arts, I thrive in international environments and mission-driven companies.
-I have a strong ability to adapt myself to a company's perspective, to learn new skills quickly and to provide clean and fine-tuned tech solutions.
+I'm a Full Stack Developer with a background in project management for the Performing Arts, I thrive in international environments and mission-driven companies.
+I have a strong ability to adapt myself to any situation, to learn new skills quickly and to provide clean and fine-tuned tech solutions.

 ## My Projects